Exploring and Benchmarking the Planning Capabilities of Large Language Models: Experiments

 \subsection{Plan generalization}

+For any LLM application, the question of how well the method generalizes to out-of-training-distribution (OOD) inputs is always present.
+Here, we investigate how LLM planning generalizes.
+Plan generalization has three main categories: (1) Generalize to unseen instances of the same environment (2) Generalize to renaming of actions and objects (3) Generalize to unseen plan environments.
+We focus on the first category which sits at the core of the desired capability.

-Here we investigate ability of LLMs to generalize their plans to unseen cases of different difficulty.
-For these experiments, we consider BlocksWorld and Logistics benchmarks with various difficulty levels used in Section~\ref{sec:exp-sft}.
+For these generalization experiments, we consider BlocksWorld and Logistics benchmarks with various difficulty levels (as described in Section~\ref{sec:exp-sft}).
 We look into performance of both SFT and ICL approaches.
 Tables~\ref{tab:plan-generalization-bw} shows generalization performance for BlocksWorld in SFT setting for BlocksWorld 3-7, 8-20 split and Table~\ref{tab:ood-bw} considers generalization between BlocksWorld 3-7 and 8-9 blocks split for both SFT and ICL with different models and number of shots.
 Table~\ref{tab:plan-generalization-logistic} depicts plan generalization for Logistics benchmark for splits of 1-2 and 3-5 packets.

 Our analysis reveals several key findings: (1) Superiority of SFT: SFT consistently outperforms ICL across both benchmarks, even when utilizing a smaller model for SFT.
-This suggests that SFT's explicit training process, focused on the specific task, leads to more effective learning and generalization.
+This suggests that SFT's explicit training process, focused on the specific task, leads to more effective learning and better generalization.
 (2) In most ICL scenarios, training the model on easier instances first results in improved performance on harder examples, e.g., see Table~\ref{tab:ood-bw}, rows 1-4 and 6.
 (3) Limitations of hard example training: Contrary to some expectations, training the model exclusively on hard examples does not always translate to better performance on easier ones (for example, see Table~\ref{tab:ood-bw} rows 2, 4-6).
 This suggests that a balanced approach, incorporating both easy and hard examples, might be optimal for achieving well-rounded performance.